neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart2.md

 ---

-One last thing to be aware of is that `file4.txt`, whose contents are `/zIzCg==`, will be stored as UTF-8 (which will be the exact same as ASCII in this instance since the Base64 is a subset of the ASCII alphabet).
+One last thing to be aware of is that `file4.txt`, whose contents are `/zIzCg==`, will be stored as UTF-8 (which will be the exact same as ASCII in this instance since Base64 is a subset of the ASCII alphabet).
 Remember that Base64 isn't a character encoding!
 It's a binary-to-text encoding.
 Character encodings are the ones that are stored on disk.

 One mistaken assumption I had while learning this was that the Base64 file would have the exact same bytes on disk as the original file (i.e., `file4.txt` and `file3.txt` would have the same bytes).
 However this is not the case!
 Observe: